 The pedestrians are visible on the user interface in real-time.
 Using the file or tcp/stream-based output, batch or real-time processing is possible.
 Typically, the output from PEDSIM is fed into a rendering engine, where realistically looking humans are created.
 These humans walk based on the trajectories generated by PEDSIM.

 While the used simulation model is simple and easy to understand, it is possible to extend the agent's behavior.
 Several such mental strategies are included, and adding your own code is possible.

-If you have questions about using or extending PEDSIM, or about pedestrian simulations in general, don't hesitate.
+If you have questions regarding PEDSIM or pedestrian simulations in general, read the docs, check the FAQ, and don't hesitate to ask.
 Further development efforts depend on feedback.
-Please submit bugs, critism, ideas, or directions in which PEDSIM should go.
+Please submit bugs, patches, critism, ideas, or directions in which development should go.

 |2017-08-21 :|| A fresh version of PEDSIM is available (Latest Version, Repo Snapshot).
 It was created automatically from the

 source code repository.

 Version 2.4.2 is the latest version of PEDSIM.